Niloy333/Wearanize_plus/README.md

 In most cases, the channel names were kept consistent with the names provided by the associated device.
 However, they were sometimes modified for clarity or broader compatibility.
 See [PlugNPlay Channel Descriptions](#plugnplay-channel-descriptions) or the subject-wise *sub-nnn_task-sleep_channels.tsv* files for detailed information on specific channels. *[device_name]_[channel_a]:[channel_b]* indicates that *channel_a* was referenced to *channel_b*.

 Since EDF is a widely used format in Neuroscience, the data should be readable across different platforms and environments.
 The PlugNPlay version has been formatted according to the *EEG-Brain Imaging Data Structure* ([EEG-BIDS v1.10.0](https://bids-specification.readthedocs.io/en/v1.10.0/)) specifications.
 The usability of the EEG signals has been checked with [*eegFloss*](https://github.com/Niloy333/eegFloss), and the outputs have been added to the corresponding file.
-See Section 3.2 of the [reference paper](#reference-paper) for more details.
+See the "Wearanize+ PlugNPlay" section of the [reference paper](#reference-paper) for more details.

 > [!IMPORTANT]
 > **Please note that PSG data for Sub115, Sub124, Sub129, and Sub130 were collected with Mentalab, and their channel names differ from those collected with Somnoscreen (used for all other participants).
 See [PlugNPlay Channel Descriptions](#plugnplay-channel-descriptions) for the exact channel mappings.**